IBM/watsonx-data-introduction/docs/wxd-queryhistory.md

 The Query History dialog provides a list of all SQL statements sorted by creation time.

+!!! abstract "You may need to refresh the browser screen to see an updated list of queries"

 ![Browser](wxd-images/watsonx-query-history.png)

 The table contains the following columns: